AlainParadis/program-transformation/highschool.md

 	<li>“Design in Action” High School Workshop Series</li>
 	<ul>
 		<li>Bring a hands-on, 1-hour design challenge into art or media classes.
 Students get a taste of real design thinking.
 We get to showcase the program’s energy and relevance.</li>
-		<li>We could leave behind a mini portfolio zine or QR code to a student gallery.</li>
+		<li>We could leave behind Algonquin branded merch, like a sketch book.</li>
 	</ul>
 	<li>Design Futures Career Fair Booth</li>
 	<ul>
-		<li>Set up a visually striking booth at local and regional high school career fairs.
-Feature student work, interactive demos, and a “Design Your Future” handout that connects creativity to real careers.</li>
+		<li>Set up a visually striking booth at local and regional high school career fairs.</li>
+		<li>Feature student work, interactive demos, and a “Design Your Future” handout that connects creativity to real careers.</li>
 	</ul>
 	<li>Teacher Partnership Program</li>
 	<ul>